UbiquityRobotics/speech_commands/README.md

 ### Running
 * Click any arrow to move the robot.
 * Click the Microphone to use speech.
 You will be requested to allow the use of the mike.
 Do it.
-* Say, "robot forward", or other commands.
+* Say, "forward", or other commands.
 Check the Help for valid commands.
-All commands must be prefaced by the wakeup word, "robot".
+* In environments where there is a lot of competing speech, you can turn on the "Wakeup Word" feature, in Settings.
+When it is on, all commands must be prefaced by the wakeup word, "robot".

 #To Do / Issues
 Though you can set waypoints, they are not persistent across shutdown/restart.